EDRN/edrn.sync/README.rst

 dmccgroupsync
-    Takes a DMCC RDF users file and a sites file and imports the associated PI groups and collaborative groups into the EDRN IC LDAPS server.
+    Takes a DMCC RDF users file and a sites file and imports the associated PI groups and collaborative groups into the EDRN IC LDAPS server. secureoldpasswords
+    Randomizes users given a default insecure password by ``dmccsync``.

 For installation instructions, please see docs/INSTALL.txt.